Ritu84/Currency-Agent/README.md

 - **Configurable currency thresholds.**
 - **For detailed instructions and usage, please refer to the Currency Monitoring Agent README.**

 Explore these projects to see how uAgents can be applied to various use cases.
-Whether you're interested in currency monitoring and notifications or agent-to-agent communication, these projects offer valuable insights into leveraging uAgents for your applications.
+Whether you're interested in currency monitoring and notifications or agent-to-agent communication, these projects offer valuable insights into leveraging uAgents for your application.

 Happy coding and keep experimenting with uAgents! 🚀🤖